RAND-University of Pittsburgh Health Institute

 Susan Straus

 Susan Straus (PhD, Industrial and Organizational Psychology, University of Illinois) is a behavioral scientist at RAND and adjunct associate professor of human-computer interaction at Carnegie Mellon University.
-Prior to joining RAND in 2001, she was on the faculty in organizational behavior at the Graduate School of Industrial Administration at Carnegie Mellon University.
+Prior to joining RAND in 2001, she was on the faculty in organizational behavior at the Tepper School of Business at Carnegie Mellon University.
 Dr. Straus's research addresses the social impacts of information and communication technologies.
-Specific research interests include applications of information technology in health care settings and adoption and use of collaborative technologies for distributed teams.
-Current and recent projects include an assessment of the development of regional health information organizations; a study of provider-patient interactions in information technology-guided disease management interventions; and a longitudinal study of adoption of wireless communication devices (BlackBerries) for law enforcement teams.
-Dr. Straus has extensive experience in survey design and analysis, content analysis, experimental and quasi-experimental methods, and field research.
+Areas of interest include health information technology, distributed learning, and collaboration and performance in distributed teams.
+Current and recent projects include development of a toolset for implementing e-prescribing in ambulatory care practices, evaluation of an electronic referral system for outpatient specialty care, assessment of provider-patient communication in information technology-guided disease management interventions, a study of BlackBerry adoption in law enforcement teams, and a series of studies assessing the effectiveness of distributed learning in the military.

 Shannah Tharp-Taylor